 Paragraph (d)(6) establishes requirements if owners or operators determines a unit originally designated to be shut down, will continue to operate.
 Under paragraph (d)(6) the owner or operator must submit permit application to the Executive Officer no later than 12 months after the date a permit application is due pursuant to paragraph (d)(3) or (d)(4).
 Owners or operators that choose to continue operating the aggregate dryer identified in paragraph (d)(5) must meet the NOx and CO emission limits of paragraph (d)(3)(B) or (d)(4)(B) in accordance to source testing provisions of paragraph (f)(1) within 12 months after the Permit to Construct is issued.
+Owners and operators electing to follow paragraph (d)(6) that fail to timely submit permit application outlined in subparagraph (d)(6)(A) will be considered to be in violation of PR 1147.1 and must continue to follow the compliance schedule outlined in (d)(6)(B).

-Paragraphs (d)(7) - On-Ramp Provision for Aggregate Dryers Exceeding 1 LB/Day NOx
+Paragraph (d)(7) - On-Ramp Provision for Aggregate Dryers Exceeding 1 LB/Day NOx

-Aggregate dryers with NOx emissions of less than one pound per day are exempt from PR 1147.1 and will continue to be regulated under Rule 1147.
+Pursuant to paragraph (i)(1), aggregate dryers with NOx emissions of less than one pound per day are exempt from PR 1147.1 and will continue to be regulated under Rule 1147.
 For owners or operators of aggregate dryers with NOx emissions below one pound per day that exceeds the threshold, paragraph (d)(7) provides an on-ramp into PR 1147.1 requirements.
 An owner or operator of an aggregate dryer that exceed one pound per day will be subject to comply with the NOx and CO limits specified in paragraph (d)(3)(B) in accordance to the schedule specified in (d)(3)(A).
 For an owner or operator of an aggregate dryer installed prior to January 1, 2010 that exceed one pound per day will be subject to comply emission limits specified in paragraph (d)(3)(B) no later than 180 days from the date the aggregate dryer failed to demonstrate NOx emissions of less than one pound per day and must demonstrate compliance with PR 1147.1 limits no later than 18 months after Permit to Construct is issued.

-Paragraphs (d)(8) - Aggregate Dryers Exceeding 40 ppm NOx
+Paragraph (d)(8) - Aggregate Dryers Exceeding 40 ppm NOx